 CAM treatments have not been proven effective.
 Some may be helpful.
 Others may be harmful.
 Always talk to your doctor before trying any alternative treatments.

-The National Institutes of Health (NIH) has established five types of CAM therapy:
+The National Institutes of Health (NIH) mentions various categories of CAM therapy:

-- Manipulative and body-based systems: massage, chiropractor medicine.
+- manipulative and body-based practices: massage, chiropractic medicine

 - alternative medical systems: traditional Chinese medicine, Ayurveda

 - traditional healers